 A stripboard layout for the UM3561 sound effect circuit shown in figure 2 is given in figure 5, and it will allow all four sound effects to be produced.

-Below is a list of the parts required to construct the UM3561 sound effect generator circuit on stripboard as shown in figure 5, except the UM3561 itself which cannot be purchased from Maplin, but is available from Rapid (see links page for contact details).
-Also given are the various versions of the M66T melody generator ICs.
+Below is a list of the parts required to construct the UM3561 sound effect generator circuit on stripboard as shown in figure 5.
+Also given are the various versions of the M66T melody generator Ics, only one of which is available from Rapid Electronics.
+Others are available from Maplin Electronics.